 Many of the common activities Americans love to enjoy on this popular annual holiday have the potential to be harmful to our dogs and cats.
 So before kicking off your celebrations, remember these simple pet safety tips for Labor Day weekend.

 It’s not just the two-legged members of the family that love the mouth-watering aromas of meat cooking on the grill.
-You can expect your dog to be licking their lips in anticipation too, but some dogs aren’t quite as capable of showing the same restraint as humans are and resisting the urge to tuck in.
+You can expect your dog and cat to be licking their lips in anticipation too.
+But some dogs aren’t quite as capable of showing the same restraint as humans are and resisting the urge to tuck in.

 With this in mind, be sure to keep your pup well away from the grill.
 Not only could giving in to temptation cause them to suffer a nasty burn, but they could also chow down on something that simply isn’t safe for them to eat.

 While we’re on the topic of food, don’t give your pet table scraps this Labor Day weekend.
-From fatty offcuts and food cooked with excess salt, to a range of common human foods that can be toxic to our dogs or cats, giving your pet food from your plate can be a risky proposition.
+From fatty offcuts to food cooked with excess salt, your favorite Labor Day foods can cause all sorts of problems for your dog.

 Corn on the cob is a common choking hazard, while cooked bones can get stuck in the throat or potentially damage the intestinal tract.
 So no matter how cute or well-behaved they may be, stick to suitable treats if you want to spoil your fur-baby.